pesimov/playground-ws-spring-tutorials/README.md

 Dictionary within this document: 'will read' refers to tutorials on the to-do list; 'completed' are tutorials which are read, run and understood.
 1. Spring.io: Validating Form Input: I ran and annotated this tutorial.
 Completed.
 2. Spring.io: Accessing Data with MongoDB: I ran and annotated this tutorial.
 Completed.
-To do: further MongoDB
+To do: further MongoDB.
 3. Spring.io: Creating Asynchronous Methods: I ran and annotated this tutorial.
-Completed
+Completed.
 4. Spring.io: Messaging with RabbitMQ:  I ran and annotated this tutorial.
 Completed.
 To do: further RabbitMQ, further Docker.
-5. Book "Spring in Action": read offline.
+5. Book "Spring in Action": to read.
+6. Spring.io: Building a RESTful Web Service: to read and run.
+7. Spring.io: Producing a SOAP web service: to read and run.
+8. Spring.io: Creating a Multi Module Project: to read and run.
+9. Spring.io: Creating CRUD UI with Vaadin.
+10. Create a sample web service: a web form to enter and retrieve data per store's warehouse for items.
+Step 10 will be added to this repository.

 The completed tutorial projects match the given tutorials.